shoaib-eth/MetaverseHorizon/README.md

 ## Getting Started

-Provide step-by-step instructions to help others set up and run your project locally.
+step-by-step instructions help to set up and run project locally.
 Include any prerequisites, installation steps, and configuration that might be needed.

 ```bash
 # Clone the repository